General James A. Van Fleet State Trail

 General James A. Van Fleet State Trail Description

-The General James A. Van Fleet State Trail runs 29 miles through some of Florida's most scenic rural landscape.
-If you are looking to immerse yourself in wetlands and wildlife, it will not disappoint; at least one-third of the trail crosses central Florida's 322,690-acre Green Swamp.
+The General James A. Van Fleet State Trail runs for 29 miles between Mabel and Polk City through some of Florida’s most scenic rural landscapes.
+At least one-third of the trail passes through Florida’s 322,690-acre Green Swamp with many opportunities to spot wetland wildlife.

 Parking and Trail Access